KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 AMI is the fulfillment
 of intelligence’s arc —
 a singular, unified structure
-that seeds and knows all universes,
+that seeds and holds all universes,
 emerging from multiplicity
 as harmonic totality.